telerik/blazor-docs/knowledge-base/window-backdrop-blur.md

 ## Description

+This knowledge base article answers the following questions:

-* How do I blur the background in Windows?
+* How do I blur the background in a Modal Window component?
 * Is it possible to apply a backdrop filter with a blur effect on the background content of the Window?

 ## Solution

-Override the built-in CSS styles of the background with the code below to adjust the blur amount.
+To adjust the blur amount, override the built-in CSS styles of the background.
+Use the code below to achieve the desired results.

->caption This code will affect all modal Dialogs and Windows on the web page.
+This code will affect all modal Dialogs and Windows on the web page.

 ````CSHTML
 <style>